 Foam layers:

-The first two layers are your comfort foams.The third layer is the support core layer, but if you want to sleep on a really firm feeling mattress you can move this layer to the top (you’ll read why you shouldn’t just flip it over in the foam description).
+The first two layers are your comfort foams.
+The third layer is the support core layer, but if you want to sleep on a really firm feeling mattress you can move this layer to the top (you’ll read why you shouldn’t just flip it over in the foam description).

 - The blue layer is named “G-7”, and is a gel memory foam.
 Gel memory foam is known for its cooling properties.
 This layer is 3cm thick.
 Keep this layer on the top of the mattress for the “softest” feel this mattress can give you (remember, it’s not soft!
 It’s still very firm to me!).
 This is how we have our own Ecosa mattress configured.

-- The white layer is a memory foam that Ecosa have designed themselves.
-Called Eco-Tex, this foam is designed to mimic the feel of latex (which is known for it’s cooling, durability, and bounce).
+- The white layer is a memory foam that Ecosa has designed themselves.
+Called Eco-Tex, this foam is designed to mimic the feel of latex (which is known for its cooling, durability, and bounce).
 This layer is 4cm thick, which means the two comfort layers combined make up 7cm of the 25cm total.
 Put the white layer on the top of your mattress to give it an even firmer feel!

-- The largest section of the mattress is the high density support foam, made from plant based polyurethane.
+- The largest section of the mattress is the high-density support foam, made from plant-based polyurethane.
 It makes up about 7 inches of the mattress height.
 This layer is what you would put at the top of the mattress if you wanted it to feel like a rock.
 Ecosa is actually the first company I’ve seen suggesting you sleep directly on this polyfoam layer, but the airflow convolutions make it feasible.
 The convolutions will also allow further contouring support.
-(The convolutions are the reason you shouldn’t just flip your Ecosa, if you decide to try out sleeping directly on this layer, you need them at the top for airflow.)
+(The convolutions are the reason you shouldn’t just flip your Ecosa if you decide to try out sleeping directly on this layer, you need them at the top for airflow.)

-The standard Winkl mattress 25cm high, same as Ecosa.
+The standard Winkl mattress 25cm high, the same as Ecosa.
 You can’t change your foam layers around inside Winkl, but with its softer feel without compromising on support, it’s designed for a wide range of people to sleep comfortably on.

 Cover: